Malacca: Colonial era

-In April 1511, Alfonso de Albuquerque set sail from Goa to Malacca with a force of some 1200 men and seventeen or eighteen ships.
+In April 1511, Afonso de Albuquerque set sail from Goa to Malacca with a force of some 1,200 men and seventeen or eighteen ships.
 They conquered the city on 24 August 1511.
 After seizing the city Afonso de Albuquerque spared the Hindu, Chinese and Burmese inhabitants but had the Muslim inhabitants massacred or sold into slavery.

 It soon became clear that Portuguese control of Malacca did not also mean that they controlled the Asian trade centred there.
 The Malaccan rule was severely hampered by administrative and economic difficulties.
-Rather than achieving their ambition of dominating Asian trade, the Portuguese had disrupted the organisation of the network.
-The centralised port of exchange of Asian wealth had now gone, as was a Malay state to police the Straits of Malacca that made it safe for commercial traffic.
-Trade was now scattered over a number of ports among bitter warfare in the Straits.
+Rather than achieving their ambition of dominating Asian trade, the Portuguese had disrupted the organised network that had existed.
+The centralised port of exchange of Asian wealth was now gone, as was a Malay state to police the Strait of Malacca which had made it safe for commercial traffic.
+Trade was now scattered over a number of ports that fought amongst each other.

 The Jesuit missionary Francis Xavier spent several months in Malacca in 1545, 1546, and 1549.
 The Dutch launched several attacks on the Portuguese colony during the first four decades of the seventeenth century.
-The first attack took place in 1606 under the command of Dutch Admiral Cornelis Matelief de Jonge who laid siege to the town with the help of his Johor allies.
+The first attack took place in 1606 under the command of Dutch Admiral Cornelis Matelief de Jonge who laid siege to the town with the help of his ally, the Johor Sultanate.
 He engaged the Portuguese armada which had been sent from Goa to offer armed relief to the besieged port.
 On 14 January 1641, the Dutch defeated the Portuguese in an effort to capture Malacca, with the help of the Sultan of Johor.
 The Dutch ruled Malacca from 1641 to 1798 but they were not interested in developing it as a trading centre, placing greater importance on Batavia (Jakarta) and Java as their administrative centre.
-However they still built their landmark, better known as the Stadthuys.
-In the Dutch era the building was white, the red paint is of later date.
+However they still built an administrative building called, Stadthuys, which is now a landmark.
+In the Dutch era the building was white, the current red paint was from a later date.

 Malacca was ceded to the British in the Anglo-Dutch Treaty of 1824 in exchange for Bencoolen on Sumatra.
-From 1824 to 1942, Malacca was under the rule of the British, first by the British East India Company and then as a crown colony.
+From 1824 to 1942, Malacca was under the rule of the British, first by the East India Company and then as a crown colony.
 Due to dissatisfaction with British jurisdiction over Naning, Dol Said, a local chief, fought the East India Company in a war from 1831 to 1832, which resulted in a decisive British victory.
 It formed part of the Straits Settlements, together with Singapore and Penang.
-Malacca went briefly under the rule of Empire of Japan in 1942–1945 during World War II.
+Malacca went briefly under the rule of Empire of Japan between 1942 and 1945 during World War II.